 Before serving check with a knife that the potato is cooked through.

 Regardless of the type lentil you use my Vegetarian Moussaka is one of those real “comfort dishes”.
 It’s like giving your self a big hug from the tummy out.
 A warming and hearty dish, but one that tastes like you are doing something really good for your body.
-Hopefully I have given you an alternative dish when you’re feel like a Moussaka but need something a little healthier.
+Hopefully I have given you an alternative dish when you’re feel like a Moussaka but want something a littleless meaty.

 Although if I were on tour in the Mediterranean and smelled the delicious aroma of Moussaka cooking, I would run down anyone that got between me and the real thing… just a warning!